crashvb/named-docker/README.md

  | -------- | ------------- | ----------- |
  | BIND_FORWARDERS | 8.8.8.8; 8.8.4.4; 2001:4860:4860::8888; 2001:4860:4860::8844; | A semicolon separated list of nameservers. |

+## Healthcheck Scripts

+### named

+The embedded healthcheck script is located at `/etc/healthcheck.d/named` and performs the following actions:

+1. Verifies that named is able to resolve `www.google.com`.

 ## Standard Configuration

 ### Container Layout